Habiboys/gorden-fe/README.md

-  # Update Landing Page for Amagriya Gorden (Copy)
+  # Update Landing Page for Amagriya Gorden (Copy) (Copy)

-  This is a code bundle for Update Landing Page for Amagriya Gorden (Copy).
-The original project is available at https://www.figma.com/design/K0MTFX6eeNHiv4GDDdd8vj/Update-Landing-Page-for-Amagriya-Gorden--Copy-.
+  This is a code bundle for Update Landing Page for Amagriya Gorden (Copy) (Copy).
+The original project is available at https://www.figma.com/design/26ONmIV9XcobQfS4dA2BLW/Update-Landing-Page-for-Amagriya-Gorden--Copy---Copy-.

   ## Running the code